TurboSource-Marialis/machtiani/README.md

 - The current implementation does not accurately account for input token usage, primarily due to recent additions in steps 2 and 3 above.
 - Has not been tested on projects with more than 4000 commits and 4000 files.

-To fully utilize Machtiani for effective document retrieval, it is essential to have concise, informative, and atomic Git commit messages.
-If your commit messages do not meet this criterion, we recommend using the CLI tool [aicommit](https://github.com/coder/aicommit), which is designed to assist in generating appropriate commit messages.

 Machtiani currently relies on OpenAI's `text-embedding-3-large` for embedding and uses `gpt-4o-mini` for inference by default.
 Users can optionally choose `gpt-4o` for inference by using the `--model` flag.
 Note that this API usage incurs costs.
 There is a cost estimator in the works, but users should be aware that for projects with several hundred commits to be indexed and a large number of retrieved files, this may incur higher OpenAI usage costs.

-It is important to note that Machtiani may not effectively handle repositories with a large number of commits, potentially limiting access to the full history of a repository.

-Additionally, while Machtiani aims to improve the relevance of retrieved files, there may still be instances where unrelated files are returned, requiring further refinement in the dynamic match-strength algorithm.

-## Upcoming Features to Look Forward To

-- [ ] Optional support for 'libre' hosted version.
-- [ ] Support open-source LLMs and other models (self-config).
-- [x] Add `aicommit` as a submodule to help generate better commit messages and even rewrite commits to Machtiani standards.
-- [x] Cost management to assess indexing costs.
-- [ ] Improve handling of file path changes in version control systems.
-- [x] Auto-save results in `.machtiani/chat/` with context-aware naming.
-- [ ] Enhance the user interface and experience.

 ## Quick Launch